 The maximum LTV ratio of the securitised mortgages within the structure at origination is 95% with arrears rates significantly below the rate that can be absorbed by the level of over collateralisation currently within the structure.
-There are no repurchase obligations on the underlying loans.
+There are no repurchase obligations on the underlying loans

-The loans within the portfolio are monitored and assessed for impairment on a regular basis at a group level as, under IFRS 9 the beneficial interest in a mortgage portfolio fails the criteria for recognition within the Company's financial statements and remains in the Balance Sheet of Santander UK plc.
+The loans within the portfolio are monitored and assessed for impairment on a regular basis at a group level as, under International Accounting Standard ("IFRS") 9 'Financial Instruments,' the beneficial interest in a mortgage portfolio fails the criteria for de-recognition within the financial statements of Santander UK plc and remains in the Balance Sheet of Santander UK plc.
 The impairment policy applied by Santander UK plc is equivalent to the impairment of financial assets policy of the Company.